AHWWebImage_ParentPage_WhatWeDo.jpg

 This project proposes to advance health equity by educating trauma providers about the impact of prior trauma on disadvantaged populations.
 The goal of the project is to develop a healthcare system that is responsive to the needs of patients and acknowledges trauma exposure as an indicator of health, as well as reduce burnout/vicarious trauma in healthcare providers.
 Individuals living in under-resourced communities with high exposure to violence and childhood trauma, many of whom are captured in the adult injury population, are also at the greatest risk for medical comorbidities and high healthcare utilization.
 Developing training can benefit providers, staff, and patients by increasing knowledge about trauma and health and advancing health equity.

-• Analyzing the responses of 40 interviewers conducted with administrative staff, faculty, nurses, CNAs, and rehabilitation service providers to determine how the training can be best completed by the staff and providers
+• Analyzed the responses of 40 interviewers conducted with administrative staff, faculty, nurses, CNAs, and rehabilitation service providers to determine how the training can be best completed by the staff and providers

 AHW Logo